gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - Allocated to your account for a `3` year period reservation
 - More expensive
 - Useful for software that have complicated licensing model

-**EC2 Dedicated Instances**

-- Instances running on hardware that is dedicated to you
-- May share hardware with other instances in same account
-- No control over instance placement (can move hardware after Stop / Start)

 ![](https://s3.amazonaws.com/gutucristian.com/DedicatedInstanceVSDedicatedHost.png)